ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2023-01-02-axioms-and-operations.md

   * $a \vee (b \wedge c) = (a \vee b) \wedge (a \vee c)$

-For those well-versed in abstract algebra, these axioms may look awfully similar to those of a [field](http://people.reed.edu/~mayer/math112.html/html1/node16.html)...hmm suspicious.
+For those well-versed in abstract algebra, these axioms may look awfully similar to those of a <a href="http://people.reed.edu/~mayer/math112.html/html1/node16.html" target="_blank">field</a>

 <br>